-It’s 7pm and the outside temperature just hit 15 ℉.
-We’re desperately trying to stay warm, but as much as our campfire heats my face (I’m almost sitting IN it), my back is freezing off.
+It’s 7pm and the outside temperature just hit 15 ℉ (-10 °C).
+We’re desperately trying to stay warm, but as much as our campfire heats my face (I’m almost sitting IN it-, I have the melted soles on my hiking shoes to prove it), my back is painfully freezing off.

 So… yeah.
 This might be the reason we’re the only ones in this Canyonlands campground.